Gentoo Logo

 While IMA provides a layer of protection against tampering of file content, EVM (Extended Verification Module) provides protection against tampering of file metadata (more specifically the security extended attributes).
 And as IMA stores the integrity values of the files in such extended attributes, it makes sense to properly protect these too.

-To participate in the Integrity project first join the mailing list at gentoo-hardened@gentoo.org and, if you can, visit our online IRC channel at #gentoo-hardened on irc.freenode.net.
+To participate in the Integrity project first join the mailing list at gentoo-hardened@gentoo.org and, if you can, visit our IRC channel at #gentoo-hardened (webchat) on Libera.Chat.

 As this project is brand new, there are still lots of fields to contribute in: supporting the IMA patches, documentation, TPM and trusted computing support in general, etc.